rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

 At this point, you can disconnect from the server and exit Rescue Mode.
 Upon rebooting the server, you should now be able to access the server via the password created in the preceding steps.
 Additionally, the `nova-agent` service should be running on the server.
-You can verify the service is running as shown in the previous section.
+You can verify the service is running, as shown in the previous section.

 ### Rescue Mode on a Windows Server

 Rescue mode on a Windows server functions differently than a Linux server.
-On a Windows server, a rescue server is created and you are given access to your filesystem so that you can access your data, but you cannot modify your server's system configuration.
-This means you cannot set the `Rackspace Cloud Server Agent` to start automatically from within `Rescue Mode`.
-If you've locked yourself out of your Administrator account, and have no other accounts that you can use to connect over RDP or the Emergency Console, contact Rackspace support.
+On a Windows server, when a rescue server is created, you are given access to your filesystem so that you can access your data, but you cannot modify your server's system configuration.
+This restriction means you cannot set the `Rackspace Cloud Server Agent` to start automatically from within `Rescue Mode`.
+If you've locked yourself out of your Administrator account, and have no other accounts that you can use to connect over RDP or the Emergency Console, contact Rackspace Support.